JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lecture.md

 We can list childrens of an abstract type using function `subtypes`
 ```@example lecture
+using InteractiveUtils: subtypes  # hide
 subtypes(AbstractFloat)
 ```
 and we can also list the immediate `supertype` or climb the ladder all the way to `Any` using `supertypes`
 ```@example lecture
+using InteractiveUtils: supertypes  # hide
 supertypes(AbstractFloat)
 ```